🛠 Boot Fix

 Boot into Safe Mode

-Safe Mode loads only essential drivers and can help diagnose the issue.
+Safe Mode loads only essential drivers and helps identify problems.

 04